script-fu/script-fu.github.io/index.md

 *Gimp->Edit->Preferences->Folders->Scripts (add new folder).*

 Restart Gimp, any scripts in that new folder should appear as menu items or useable procedures.

-After editing and saving a script I press the "#" key in Gimp, which can be set as a keyboard shortcut to refresh scripts.
+After editing and saving a script I press the "#" key in Gimp, which can be set as a keyboard shortcut to refresh scripts..
 \
 *Gimp->Edit->Keyboard Shortcuts (Refresh Scripts)*